guardian/swarmize/api/README.md

 All Swarmize Retrieval API calls require an **API Key** to be passed to the API via the query string.

 API keys exist on a *per-swarm* basis.
 To create an API Key for a swarm, you'll need to have permission to edit it.
-You'll then be able to create one via the top-right dropdown on a Swarm, choosing "API Keys", and creating a token to use.
+You'll then be able to create one via the top-right dropdown on a Swarm, choosing "API Keys", and creating a key to use.

 An API Key can be revoked at any point, and doing so will make any code dependent on it fail.